 - All physical activity is important, however, there is more benefit with moderate-to-vigorous exercise for bouts of 10 minutes or more.

 - For most people, the goal is to accumulate 150-300 minutes of moderate to vigorous cardio-based exercise per week, in addition to resistance training 2-4 times per week.

 - Cardio-based exercise includes large muscle groups and causes a sustained increase in your heart rate for at least 10 minutes.
 Options for cardio-based exercise include: walking, cycling, using the elliptical, rowing, aerobic classes, using aerobic equipment, swimming, and aqua fitness classes.

-- Resistance training is designed to improve strength and endurance of the working muscle groups.
-Options for resistance training include: dumbbells/hand weights, tubing, resistance bands, body weight exercises, and resistance training equipment.
+- Resistance training is designed to improve the strength and endurance of the working muscle groups.
+Options for resistance training include dumbbells/hand weights, tubing, resistance bands, bodyweight exercises, and resistance training equipment.

 How to monitor your intensity